BiBiServ/bibigrid/docs/README.md

 ```
 ansibleRoles:
   - name: string            # Name of role, used only as description in config file
-    hosts: string           # One of 'master', 'slaves' or 'all' to roll out ansible roles to specified hosts
+    hosts: string           # One of 'master', 'workers' or 'all' to roll out ansible roles to specified hosts
     file: string            # path/to/file.tar.gz - File on local machine
     vars:
         key : value         # Environment variables, if default configuration is not the preferred option